Locks Heath

 Locks Heath is a residential suburb of Fareham, in the south of Hampshire, England.
 Locks Heath is immediately surrounded by a collection of villages including Sarisbury to the west, Swanwick, Park Gate and Whiteley to the north, Warsash to the southwest and Titchfield to the southeast.
 Within the heart of the area its shopping village is located with a community centre.
-The population of the village itself in 2011 was 7,104 whilst the wider Locks Heath residential area (including surrounding villages) equaled 43,359 as of 2011.
+The population of the village was 35,757 as of 2021.